Amr-okasha/E-Commercio-vanilla-javascript/E-CommerceJS/Generalstr.md

-finish shopping-cart what we going to do delete and update qty acions and also when user click on proceed to check-out button redirct to sign in page c-Connect To MongoDB and Create Admin User
+finish shopping-cart what we going to do delete and update qty acions and also when user click on proceed to check-out button redirct to sign in page c-Connect To MongoDB and Create Admin User d-create loginScrean.js the display UI html and css and connect them to the index.js 14-4-2021 implement user account in backend